awsdocs/aws-greengrass-developer-guide/doc_source/create-config-lambda.md

 1. On your computer, create a folder named `car_aggregator`\.

-1. From the [AWS IoT Greengrass samples ](https://github.com//aws-samples/aws-greengrass-samples/tree/master/traffic-light-example-python) repository on GitHub, download the `carAggregator.py` function to the `car_aggregator` folder\.
+1. From the [TrafficLight ](https://github.com/aws/aws-greengrass-core-sdk-python/tree/master/examples/TrafficLight) examples folder on GitHub, download the `carAggregator.py` file to the `car_aggregator` folder\.
 This is your Lambda function code\.
+**Note**
+This example Python file is stored in the AWS IoT Greengrass Core SDK repository for convenience, but it doesn't use the AWS IoT Greengrass Core SDK\.

 1. If you aren't working in the US East \(N\.
 Virgina\) Region, open `carAggregator.py` and change `region_name` in the following line to the AWS Region that's currently selected in the AWS IoT console\.
-For the list of supported AWS Regions, see [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/rande.html#greengrass_region) in the *Amazon Web Services General Reference*\.
+For the list of supported AWS Regions, see [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) in the *Amazon Web Services General Reference*\.

    ```
    dynamodb = boto3.resource('dynamodb', region_name='us-east-1')